Jon Diebler

 Jon Keith Diebler (born June 22, 1988) is an American former professional basketball player who is the director of recruiting for the Butler Bulldogs of the Big East Conference.
-He played four seasons of college basketball at Ohio State University.
+He played four seasons of college basketball for the Ohio State Buckeyes.

 High school career

 Diebler played his freshman season along with his older brother Jake at Fostoria High School for his father, head coach Keith Diebler.
 The family left when Keith accepted the head coaching position at Upper Sandusky High School, which Jon attended for his remaining three seasons.

+In Jon's sophomore year, the Upper Sandusky Rams won the state championship, coached by his father.
 He scored 77 points in a 105–100 win over Tiffin Columbian as a junior.
-In Jon's sophomore year, the Upper Sandusky Rams won the state championship, coached by his father.
-As a senior, he averaged 41.2 points, 12.3 rebounds, and six assists per game.
+As a senior, he averaged 40.8 points, 12.3 rebounds, and six assists per game.
 Diebler ended his high school career with 3,208 points, more than Ohio high school greats Luke Kennard (2,977), Jay Burson (2,958), LeBron James (2,646), Bob Huggins (2,438), Jerry Lucas (2,438), Jamar Butler (2,412) and Jim Jackson (2,328).

-He won Mr. Basketball his senior year and led his team on a trip to the state championship.
-Despite having his nose broken in three places on a layup attempt in the final quarter of the Division II regional championship game, he helped the team reach the state finals game while scoring 48 points in a two-point loss to Dayton Dunbar.
+He won Ohio's Mr. Basketball his senior year and despite having his nose broken in three places on a layup attempt in the final quarter of the Division II regional championship game, he helped the team reach the state finals game and scored 48 points in a two-point loss to Dayton Dunbar.
 It was the third-highest scoring effort ever in an OHSAA state championship game.

 Considered a four-star recruit by Rivals.com, Diebler was listed as the No. 14 shooting guard and the No. 60 player in the nation in 2007.